-Rivaroxaban is not recommended for children with a body weight below 30 kg.
-There is not enough information on its use in children and adolescents in the adult indications.
+Rivaroxaban tablets are not recommended for children or adolescents with a body weight below 30 kg.
+There is not enough information on the use of rivaroxaban in this group of children and adolescents in the same way as it is used to treat adults.

-Other medicines and Rivaroxaban
+Other medicines and rivaroxaban

-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines including medicines obtained without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including medicines obtained without a prescription.